Enrise/Zabbix-AppMonitor/README.md

 In your application you should create two endpoints which should be available as a page which responds with JSON.

 ### Key endpoint
+This endpoint provides all available keys to Zabbix, which is used in the auto-discovery of components.
+Based on the content, items and triggers will be created from the prototype.

-This should return a JSON array of available keys like so:
+This endpoint should return a JSON array of available keys like this:
 ```json
 {
     "Unclassified Component": {